 Non-traditional—or post-traditional—students are generally defined as learners who are 25 or older, and enrolling in higher education at a later point in their academic journey.
 But this definition does not fully encompass who they are.

 Non-traditional students represent an array of characteristics, including age, educational biography (a student’s path to higher education and reasoning for pursuing a degree), mode of study (interactions between commitments such as occupation, academia and home responsibilities), and entry into higher education (taking the traditional channel of elementary to secondary; secondary to postsecondary, compared to special admission or occupational requirement) (Schuetze and Slowey, 2002).
-By 2019, it is predicted that non-traditional student enrollment will increase by 23 percent, which will close the demographic gap with the “traditional” student campus majority (Soares, 2013).
+By 2019, it is predicted non-traditional student enrollment will increase by 23 percent, which will close the demographic gap with the “traditional” student campus majority (Soares, 2013).

 With non-traditional students now a major demographic in higher education, institutions need to find ways to welcome them into the university community like any other student.
 What better way for these students to become immersed in campus culture than by getting a job on campus?

-Student employment provides a valuable point of engagement for non-traditional learners by offering opportunities for co-curricular involvement, soft-skill building and practical workplace knowledge acquisition.
+Student employment provide a valuable point of engagement for non-traditional learners by offering opportunities for co-curricular involvement, soft-skill building and practical workplace knowledge acquisition.
 Much of the learning that occurs through student employment can be transferred to professional contexts and various career paths.
 On-campus job opportunities—positions like campus managers, resident assistants and orientation leaders—give learners a chance to engage in co-curricular life, which leads to stronger academic success and serves as a strong predictor of persistence through college (Tinto, 1997).
 However, non-traditional students may have different expectations of student employment than traditional students.
 Assuming they have different reasons for taking on campus employment, are there practices that university officials should adjust to better accommodate for non-traditional learners’ desired work experience?

 Six current and former non-traditional university students offered their take on how to provide a meaningful approach to student employment.
 They were asked a series of questions about their experience as student employees at the University of Colorado Colorado Springs.
-We wanted to know their thoughts about entering the university workplace, including the challenges they encountered and their advice for supervisors.
+We wanted to know their thought about entering the university workplace, including the challenges they encountered and their advice for supervisors.
 Four themes emerged from these dialogues, which offer some useful insights into cultivating an engaging workplace environment for non-traditional students.

 Age and Background Does Not Matter—Provide the Experience